 Self Harm Healing: Reducing the Appearance of Scars

 It is difficult to learn coping skills that will allow you to stop engaging in self-harm.
+However, it is possible with hard work, dedication, and practice.
 And once you have learned these coping skills, you are on the road to mental and emotional healing.
 But you may also need to have some physical healing from self-inflicted injuries.
 Having scars from past injuries appear less visible can be an important part of the healing process.
 For some, constantly seeing the scars or knowing that others see them makes it hard to move on emotionally.
-If that's the case for you, you may benefit from this advice for how to reduce or eliminate the appearance of any self-harm scarring.
+Please know that this is a normal feeling and there is nothing to be ashamed about.
+If that's the case for you, you may benefit from this advice for how to reduce or eliminate the appearance of any self-harm scarring.ng.

 How to quickly minimize the appearance of scars